 Log in to MyChart and send payment through your account.

 Pay through the U.S. Bank payment portal.
 This portal works best with Chrome, Firefox or Microsoft Edge.

 Self-pay is when you're paying the bill yourself.
 Or if services won't be sent to or processed by your insurance company.OR

 "Prompt pay" is for patients who don't have insurance and are paying for their care themselves.

-You can save 15% if you pay the following by the first statement due date:
+You can save 15% if you pay the following with 60 days:

 - The deposit payment for your visit

 - The total cost of services listed on the statement